aws-samples/samples-for-payment-cryptography-service/key-import-export/rsa/export_app_with_signature/README.md

 # Automating Key Exchange with Trusted Business Partners

 This solution sets up the necessary resources to assist you while exchanging keys with trusted business partners.
+Specifically, this sample should be used when exchanging keys using RSA key wrapping, for business partners that require cryptographic signatures but don't support TR-34.
+If your business partner supports more common methods for exchanging keys with included signatures (e.g., TR-34), or uses RSA wrap but does not require a signature: consider [this sample](https://github.com/aws-samples/samples-for-payment-cryptography-service/blob/main/key-import-export/rsa/export_app/export_raw_key_from_apc_with_rsa_wrap.py) instead.

-It includes the following components:
+This solution includes the following components:

 - **AWS KMS Key**: An asymmetric KMS key (RSA 2048) is generated to create a cryptographic signature over a wrapped key encrypting key (KEK).
 - **S3 Bucket**: An S3 bucket is created to store the outputs of the two Lambda functions, namely: ARNs of the generated keys, the encrypted KEK, the signature, and the key check value (KCV) of the KEK.